* Brent touches $68.27, highest since May 2015

 * Iran deploys Revolutionary Guards to quell "sedition"

 * Analyst says market vulnerable to profit-taking

-NEW YORK, Jan 4 (Reuters) - Oil rose on Thursday to its highest since May 2015 on concern about supply risks due to unrest in Iran and additional support from OPEC-led output cuts and demand-boosting cold weather in the United States.
+LONDON, Jan 4 (Reuters) - Oil rose above $68 a barrel to its highest since May 2015 on Thursday after unrest in Iran raised concerns about supply risks, with support also coming from OPEC-led output cuts and demand-boosting cold weather in the United States.

-Anti-government protests since last week in OPEC's third-largest producer have added a geopolitical risk premium to oil prices, though Iran's production and exports have not been affected.
+Six days of anti-government protests in OPEC's third-largest producer have added a geopolitical risk premium to oil prices, though Iran's production and exports have not been affected.

 "There is enough support for prices with the cold in the U.S. and the geopolitical factor," said Petromatrix oil analyst Olivier Jakob.